 - Finished garment has plenty of positive ease

 - Your body measurement: Sizes: S [M/ L/ XL] = Bust: 30-34 [38-42/ 46-50/ 54-58]”or 76-86 [96.5-107/ 117-127/ 137- 147] cm

 - Abbreviation page available in English US format

 If you would like to receive free written patterns and video tutorials straight into your inbox, just click Subscribe above to get into our mailing list.

-Related Post: What to wear (crochet) this Summer
+Related Post: What to make (crochet) this Summer

 Granny Square Swimsuit Cover-up Free Crochet Pattern